At a glance

 Colitis is the inflammation of the lining of the colon (large intestine).
-It may be chronic, symptoms have been present for 14 to 21 days, or acute (sudden onset).
+It is defined as chronic if symptoms have been present for 14 to 21 days, or acute (sudden onset).

-The colon is responsible for extracting water from the feces and storing fecal matter prior to evacuation (bowel movement).
+The colon is responsible for extracting water from the feces and storing fecal matter before evacuation (bowel movement).

-If the inflammation is restricted to the large intestine it is referred to as colitis, if the small intestine is involved it is referred to as enteritis and if both the large and small intestine are involved it is referred to enterocolitis, if the stomach is involved it is referred to as gastritis.
+If the inflammation is restricted to the large intestine it is referred to as colitis, if the small intestine is involved it is referred to as enteritis and if both the large and small intestine is involved it is referred to enterocolitis if the stomach is involved it is referred to as gastritis.

 There are several causes of colitis including:

-- Certain bacteria (Salmonella and Campylobacter), viruses, fungi.
+- Certain bacteria (Salmonella and Campylobacter), viruses and fungi.

 - Parasites – Intestinal worms, protozoal infection (giardia, cryptosporidium).